IngoHHacks/BurgerShop3Bot/README.md

 It only works on Windows, and it has only been tested on Windows 11 (64-bit).

 ## How to Use
 1. Download the latest release from the [releases page](https://github.com/IngoHHacks/BurgerShop3Bot/releases).
+Make sure to download the correct version that matches the game version you have.
 2. Extract the files to a folder.
 3. Open the game.
 4. Run the bot executable (BS3Bot.exe).